Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds

 \section{Abstract}

-We show that the Minimal Model Program for co-rank one foliations on threefolds terminates by proving foliation flips terminate.
-Moreover, we recover a full suite of powerful results on the birational structure of co-rank one foliations on threefolds (Connectedness theorem, Inversion of adjunction, Non-vanishing theorem), despite the well-known failure of the foliated analogue of the vanishing results which are (classically) used to prove these statements in the Minimal Model Program in the case of log pairs.

-We then turn to several applications of the MMP to the analysis of local and global properties of foliations on threefolds.
-In particular, we study foliation singularities proving the existence of first integrals for isolated canonical foliation singularities (an extension of Malgrange's theorem) and derive a complete classification of terminal foliated threefolds singularities.
-We show the existence of separatrices for log canonical singularities.
-We also prove some hyperbolicity properties of foliations, showing that the failure of the canonical bundle to be nef implies the existence of entire holomorphic curves contained in the open strata of a natural stratification of the singular locus of the foliation.
+We provide several applications of the minimal model program to the local and global study of co-rank one foliations on threefolds.
+Locally, we prove a singular variant of Malgrange's theorem, a classification of terminal foliation singularities and the existence of separatrices for log canonical singularities.
+Globally, we prove termination of flips, a connectedness theorem on lc centres, a non-vanshing theorem and some hyperbolicity properties of foliations.

 \keywords{Foliations, Minimal Model Program, Singularities, Separatrices, Hyperbolicity} \subjclass[2010]{14E30, 37F75, 32S65}